Al-maryamiyyun: Historical sources

 John of Damascus mentions in his book The Fountain of Knowledge this sect, but versions of the book differ slightly in content due to variations in manuscripts.
 Some manuscripts mention the Collyridianism sect and state that it was named so because it offered cakes to Mary, but he does not mention that it was a sect composed of women's, nor does he mention that it believed Mary to be a goddess.
 There are manuscripts that mention the Maryamites sect, stating that they were in the Arabian Peninsula and believed that Mary was a goddess and that she gave birth to the god Jesus.

-Al-Tabari quoted al-Suddi on the belief of a Christian sect that Mary was a goddess.Qatadah ibn Di'amah also mentioned themand Ibn Abi Zamanin Al-Wahidi quoted Ibn al-Anbari as saying that there were Christians who worshipped God, Jesus, and Mary.
+Al-Tabari quoted al-Suddi on the belief of a Christian sect that Mary was a goddess.
+Qatadah ibn Di'amah also mentioned them and Ibn Abi Zamanin Al-Wahidi quoted Ibn al-Anbari as saying that there were Christians who worshipped God, Jesus, and Mary.
+Shaykh Tusi said in his book Al-Tibyan Fi Tafsir al-Quran that Christians told him that they asked Catholicos about the Marianite sect, and he said that he had doubted that they were a real sect, but he found that mention them in book.
+Al-Ya'qubi mentioned in his book, "Tārīkh Ibn Wāḍiḥ," that there was a group of Christians who believed that Jesus and Mary were two gods.

 The Muslim scholar Ibn Hazm mentions in his book Al-Fisal fi al-Milal wa al-Nihal sect, but only by the name of the Barbaraniyyah, who believe that Mary and Jesus are gods.